Kate Moss: Personal life

 Moss was in a relationship with actor Johnny Depp between 1994 and 1998.
-She has a daughter, Lila Grace Moss-Hack, born in September 2002, with Dazed & Confused editor Jefferson Hack, with whom she was in a relationship for a number of years in the early 2000s.
+She has a daughter, Lila Moss (born Lila Grace Moss Hack, and who is also a model), born in September 2002, with Dazed & Confused editor Jefferson Hack, with whom she was in a relationship for a number of years in the early 2000s.
 She is godmother to Sadie Frost and Jude Law's daughter Iris Law.

 Moss had a relationship with Libertines member Pete Doherty, first meeting him at her 31st birthday party in January 2005.
 On 11 April 2007, Doherty announced Moss as his fiancée during one of his concerts in London, at which Moss also performed.
 In July 2007, Moss and Doherty split.

-Moss married Jamie Hince, guitarist of The Kills, on 1 July 2011 at St Peter's Church, Southrop in Gloucestershire; she wore a dress by John Galliano.
+Moss married Jamie Hince, guitarist of The Kills, on 1 July 2011 at St Peter's Church, Southrop, Gloucestershire; she wore a dress by John Galliano.
 Moss and Hince split in 2015 and settled their divorce out of court in 2016.
-She has since been in a relationship with German aristocrat and photographer Count Nikolai von Bismarck.
+She has since been in a relationship with British photographer Count Nikolai von Bismarck of the German aristocratic family.

 In 2011, Moss bought 3, The Grove, Highgate, as her London home, selling it in 2022 to relocate to the Cotswolds.

 According to Forbes, her 2004–2005 earnings were $5 million and her 2005–2006 earnings were $8 million.
 In 2007, with estimated earnings of $9 million, Forbes magazine named her second on the list of the World's 15 top-earning models list.
 She made her first appearance in the British women's Sunday Times Rich List in 2007, where she was estimated to be worth £45 million.
 She ranked as the 99th richest woman in Britain.

-In the 2009 Rich List, she was ranked as the 1,348th richest person in the UK, with a net worth of £40 million.The 48-year-old supermodel was once known for her partying ways but has now been sober for some time, and revealed she used the self-help tome the Big Book - which chronicles the famous 12-step recovery programme - to "fix" herself and examine her own "shortcomings".
+In the 2009 Rich List, she was ranked as the 1,348th richest person in the UK, with a net worth of £40 million.

-She told Britain's Vogue magazine: “I learnt to look at myself, at my shortcomings and truthfully at who I am.
-And not be afraid.
-I started meditating every day, doing Transcendental Meditation, wild swimming...
-I tried everything [new].”

-Biography